-Joya de Cerén is an archaeological site located at the Canton Joya de Cerén, in the Department of La Libertad in El Salvador.
-The site contains the remains of a pre-Hispanic farming village that was covered by a volcanic eruption in the seventh century AD.
+Joya de Cerén is an archaeological site located in the Department of La Libertad, El Salvador.
+The World Heritage Site contains the remains of a pre-Hispanic farming village that was covered by a volcanic eruption in the seventh century AD.
 It is often referred to as the "Pompeii of the Americas."

 The site was discovered during the construction of grain-storage silos in 1976, when a clay-built structure was exposed by a bulldozer.
 Excavations were resumed in 1989 and been continuing since that time.

 Around AD 500, the central and western parts of the territory of the modern Republic of El Salvador were buried beneath thick layers of volcanic ash from the Ilopango volcano.